 This course examines pathophysiology, which is used to diagnose and treat illness in primary health care contexts.
 Students examine factors affecting health and illness.
 Students learn about disease origination, development, and symptoms.
 They also learn how to treat common health conditions.
 Pathophysiology courses can be taken at the beginning of a nurse practitioner program as a foundation for future courses.

 This course covers the roles and responsibilities of the nurse practitioner in augmenting client health and health services.
 Students examine the history of nurse practitioners, client relations, as well as legal and ethical considerations.
 Aspiring nurse practitioners learn about interdisciplinary teams, health policy formation, and political strategies.
 This course can sometimes be incorporated into other courses in the program.

 Taken towards the end of a nurse practitioner program, students learn about the therapeutic uses and effects of drugs for primary health care.
 Students learn about common medications and explore adverse effects and alternatives to drug therapy.
 Students learn how to write prescriptions that meet state and federal standards.

 Advanced Assessment and Diagnostic

 In the practicum, aspiring nurse practitioners practice the skills they learned in didactic courses in clinical settings.
-Students discuss and apply theories about the management of patients and practice taking a leadership role in healthcare settings.
-All nurse practitioner program courses must be successfully completed before taking this course; completion of the practicum is the final component of the nurse practitioner program.
+Students discuss and apply theories about the management of patients, and they practice taking a leadership role in healthcare settings.
+All nurse practitioner program courses must be successfully completed before taking this course.
+Completion of the practicum is the final component of the nurse practitioner program.